 How the Aspire Breeze Stacks Up

 Eleaf iCare Mini shares a lot of characteristics with the Aspire Breeze: they both share an internal tank with a drop-in atomizer and chimney, a side-viewing window, and two ways to inhale.
 The Eleaf iCare Mini is definitely the device more appropriate for mouth-to-lung vapers since its coils are not sub-ohm but are both 1.1ohms.
 Specs-wise, the Eleaf is also slighter in its battery power and tank capacity, 320mAh, and 1.3ml, respectively.
 So, it’s obvious that the two devices have their differences as well as their similarities.

 When it comes to performance, the similar AIO device Innokin EQ Pod System Starter Kit (with 2ml tank capacity, 800mAh, and 0.5ohm resistance) delivers throaty hits that resemble cigarettes and it is a tiny device.
-The sub-ohm coils on the Breeze do push it more towards direct-lung hits, although with some adjustment to the airflow slot, you could conceivably get some mouth-to-lung action.
+The sub-ohm coils on the Breeze do push it more towards direct-lung hits, although with some adjustment to the airflow slot, it’s possible to get some mouth-to-lung action.
 It’s hard to determine which device comes out on top with the beneficial features since they share the same cons.

 The Aspire Breeze does not hold a candle to the ease-of-use and smooth functioning of the Aspire Gusto.
-But inserting a pod into a mod is much more preferable to having to deal with a dripping, metal tube that you have to clean up after every tank refilling.
+But inserting a pod into a mod is much more preferable to having to deal with a dripping, metal tube that requires cleaning up after every tank refilling.

-Aspire Breeze AIO
+Aspire Breeze 2 AIO Kit Specifications